COGS18/Projects/overview.md

 # Final Project

-As part of completing COGS 18, you must complete an independent project.
-This final project is worth 19% of your grade for the course.
+As part of completing COGS 18, you must complete an independent project (or take teh final exam).

 ### Objectives